 Ask questions you already know the answers to

-Feign ignorance, and ask some things you already know the answer to (e.g. ask about the maintenance charged by the estate, even if you already know it).
+In front of the agent, go ahead and feign ignorance and ask some things you already know the answer to (e.g. ask about the maintenance charged by the estate, even if you already know it).
 A good agent will usually know the answer; and if they don’t, they’ll find out and come back to you with the correct one.

 Beware of agents of who give you the wrong answers; even if they’re not lying, it suggests they don’t know their job well enough.
 At the very least, they should be honest enough to tell you they need to check.